EU regulators broaden probe into UPS, TNT deal

-BRUSSELS/AMSTERDAM EU antitrust regulators stepped up their investigation into United Parcel Service's (UPS.N) 5.2 billion euro (4.1 billion pounds) bid for Dutch peer TNT Express TNTE.AS on Friday, saying they were concerned about the combined company's large market share.
+BRUSSELS/AMSTERDAM EU antitrust regulators stepped up their investigation into United Parcel Service's (UPS.N) 5.2 billion euro ($6.4 billion) bid for Dutch peer TNT Express TNTE.AS on Friday, saying they were concerned about the combined company's large market share.

 UPS, the world's No. 1 package delivery company, said last week that it expected the European Commission to open a lengthy investigation into the deal.
 The EU watchdog launched a preliminary review in June.